Equality, Representation & Inclusion Policy

 Codes of Practice and best practice guidance.
 As such, Bow Arts will:

-- Encourage equality and diversity in the workplace.
+- Encourage equality, representation and inclusion in the workplace;

-- Treat all people appropriately according to their individual needs and requirements in order to achieve equality of outcomes irrespective of protected characteristics, economic status or any other factor;
+- Treat all people appropriately according to their individual needs and requirements in order to achieve equality of outcomes irrespective of protected characteristics, economic status/background or any other factor;

 - Create a working environment free of bullying, harassment, victimisation and unlawful discrimination, promoting dignity and respect for all.